Criticism of Amnesty International: Decriminalisation of sex work

+Since 2016, Amnesty International’s policy calls for the decriminalization of all aspects of consensual adult sex work.
+This is based on evidence and the real-life experience of sex workers themselves that criminalization makes them less safe.

 In June 2013, confusion arose when a local chapter of Amnesty UK called Paisley Branch endorsed a Scottish bill that sought to criminalise sex work.
 Amnesty UK had its name removed from the list of supporters of the bill, stating that it ran contrary to its international policy not to criminalise 'the sex worker herself or himself' nor 'consensual sex between adults', and 'no conflating trafficking and sex work'.
 The issue forced Amnesty International to clarify its position on the legal status of sex work.

-A summary of an Amnesty International UK meeting held in 2013 revealed the intention to support the decriminalisation of sex work before any consultation with Amnesty members or stakeholders.
-When a draft copy of the policy was leaked in early 2014, several abolitionist feminists and former sex workers condemned the proposal.
-Members were consequently offered three weeks – from 2–21 April 2014 to provide feedback on the document, although most members did not even receive notification that this process was available to them.
+When a draft copy of the policy appeared in early 2014, several abolitionist feminists and former sex workers condemned the proposal.

 On 7 July 2015 an updated draft was released to Amnesty International members.
 The New York Times reported that, although 'some complain[ed] that it was conceived at Amnesty's headquarters in London', 'various versions have been reviewed by the organization's national chapters, and a consensus emerged supporting decriminalization for just the prostitutes, according to minutes of organizational meetings.'
 The July 2015 draft policy was the result of two years of research and consultations with its members, and proposed to decriminalise both sellers and buyers of sex; it was scheduled to be put to a vote by about 500 Amnesty delegates from more than 80 countries at an Amnesty International conference in Dublin in August 2015.
 The proposal was criticised by abolitionist feminist organisations, including The Coalition Against Trafficking of Women (CATW), who published an open letter signed by over 400 advocates and organisations, condemning "Amnesty's proposal to adopt a policy that calls for the decriminalization of pimps, brothel owners and buyers of sex – the pillars of a $99 billion global sex industry".
 Contrary to claims that decriminalisation would make prostituted people safer, CATW pointed to research which alleged that deregulation of the sex industry had produced catastrophic results in several countries: "the German government, for example, which deregulated the industry of prostitution in 2002, has found that the sex industry was not made safer for women after the enactment of its law.
 Instead, the explosive growth of legal brothels in Germany has triggered an increase in sex trafficking."
 CATW instead asked Amnesty to support the so-called Nordic model, in which sex buyers and pimps are criminalized, while prostituted people are decriminalized.